-Talent level can have a direct impact on a comedian’s progress.
+An individual’s talent level can have a direct impact on progress as a comedian.
 Interestingly enough…

 Most people have more than enough comedy talent to succeed as a comedian.
 Unfortunately, most of that comedy talent never makes it to the stage because of inaccurate assumptions made about how stand-up comedy and developing a killer act based on that talent actually works.

 2. Performing opportunities.
 As a general rule, the more an individual can perform, the faster that they will progress on stage as a comedian provided they have comedy talent and have a handle on the remaining variables.